When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Eating pineapple in moderation is generally considered safe during pregnancy.
+• It is safe in moderation: Eating normal amounts of fresh or canned pineapple is generally considered safe and healthy during pregnancy.

 Is Pineapple Dangerous During Pregnancy?